GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Code completion

-The extension provides types, variables, functions, constructors, keywords, modifiers, semantics, attributes, preprocessor directives, code snippets, and DSHL macros using IntelliSense, according to the context.
+The extension provides types, variables, functions, constructors, keywords, modifiers, semantics, attributes, preprocessor directives, code snippets, DSHL macros, and HLSL defines using IntelliSense, according to the context.
 It can also give you a quick summary about the item, and links to the documentation when available.

 ![code completion](res/screenshots/completion.gif)